openshift/enhancements/enhancements/network/enable-flows-collection.md

 * The operator can communicate with OVN-Kubernetes pods to patch their configuration.
 * There is an exposed API to perform the various operations: enable, disable, get status...
 * You can operate flows through the `oc` CLI command: enable, disable, get status...
-* The operator should be able to detect changes in the [performance-tuning configmap](#tuning-flows-emission-parameters) and restart the OVN-Kubernetes emission with the new arguments.
+* The operator should be able to detect changes in the [performance-tuning configuration](#tuning-flows-emission-parameters) and restart the OVN-Kubernetes emission with the new arguments.
 This task could involve setting new RBAC permissions to allow interaction between the Flow operator and the OVN-Kubernetes pods.